tfausak/tfausak.github.io/_posts/2016-12-27-problematic-versioning-policy.md

     merely confusing.

 -   The PVP **considers additions to be breaking if you use a "general" name space**.
-For example, if you want to add a module called `Data.Set.Mine`, it must be accompanied by a new major version number.
+For example, if you want to add a module called Data.Set.Mine, it must be accompanied by a new major version number.

 I have heard reasons for preferring the PVP that I consider invalid.

 -   The PVP is older, but why does it matter?
 The PVP was introduced in November 2006, but it looked like SemVer at that time.
 Around October 2007 it changed into its current form.
 SemVer was introduced in December 2009.
+    We shouldn't use inferior things simply because they've been around longer.

 -   Tooling does no depend on the PVP.
 If you use Cabal and Hackage, everything works with version bounds and a solver.
 If you use Stack and Stackage,